2014 NFL Mock Draft V3

 Incredibly strong DT, with relentless motor.
 Needs to work on his snap anticipation and technique but once he starts going he is often too much for one blocker.
 May be a draft day riser.

-28. Carolina Panthers (Team needs: WR, CB, OL) - OT Cyrus Kouandjio, Alabama
+28. Carolina Panthers (Team needs: WR, CB, OL) - WR Marqise Lee, Southern California

 29. New England Patriots (Team needs: TE, OL, DL, CB) - TE Jace Amaro, Texas Tech

 Amaro broke the NCAA all-time record for receiving yards in a season by a tight end with 1,352.
-The Patriots will be looking to retool at TE with the injuries and other issues their TEs have had.
+The Patriots have had issues at the position and would love a tall, athletic TE to add to their arsenal.

 Versatile Defensive lineman who can play tackle or end.
 Showed impressive feet for someone who is 6'5" and 305 pounds.
 Tuitt ran a sub-5.0 40-yard dash.
 Impressive physical specimen.

 I wanted to go WR with this pick, but I think the Seahawks' biggest need may be OG.
-Yankey projects as a guard in the pros, and even though the Seahawks brought home the Lombardi in an impressive manner, they got some pretty poor play from their interior at times.
+Su’a Filo can drive block and zone block and is powerfully built.
+Even though the Seahawks brought home the Lombardi in an impressive manner, they got some pretty poor play from their interior at times.